kc-z-e-n/PopcornTogether/README.md

 As we are relatively new to using html and css for such webpage designs, finding the correct keywords for the syntax of our frontend pages posed a monumental challenge.
 One resource we made use of was the [Bootstrap](https://getbootstrap.com) library.
 We also made use of the <ins>npm start</ins> command to run our react app via localhost in our broswer.
 This enabled us to view changes to the webpage as we adjusted the css for the respective pages.

+We have also faced CSS selector conflicts while designing the frontend layout of our pages.
+As we used the same generic class name .movie-title on different pages like the Homepage, Disney, and Timeless Favourites.
+As a result, styles from one page sometimes overrode the intended styles for another, depending on the CSS load order.
+We resolved this by either increasing selector specificity — for example using .results-container .movie-title — or by giving page-specific elements unique class names.

 Using the [Create-react-app](https://create-react-app.dev/docs/getting-started/) functon gave us a quick jumpstart to creating a react app, it also provided structural syntax for our subsequent files.

-Another general issue cowe encountered was the integration of frontend and backend.
+Another general issue we encountered was the integration of frontend and backend.
 We made many mistakes regarding the use of axios, and the backend routes.
 We found that incorporating logs via the use of <ins>alert</ins>, <ins>console.log</ins>, and <ins>console.error</ins> helped us to debug these issues easier.

 ### Backend

+One of the main problems we faced on the backend was route naming inconsistencies.
+For example, the backend defined routes like /addWatched and /addWish, but sometimes the frontend incorrectly made requests to /add-watched or /add-wish.
+This mismatch caused 404 Not Found errors that took time to trace.

+We also had to ensure that our isAuthenticated middleware properly checked whether a user was logged in before allowing them to add movies to their watched list or wishlist, since missing this check would have allowed unauthorized actions.

 ### Database

 As this was our first time integrating a project using a database, we faced difficulties in finding out how to integrate database functionalities with PopcornTogether.
 Fortunately, the MongoDb youtube channel provided many tutorials with walkthroughs on setting up a working MongoDb database cluster for personal projects.
 After which, we just had to adapt our user schema in user.js to suit our intended functions.

+Since our authentication relies on session IDs, you needed to ensure that our database queries safely pulled the correct user based on req.session.user.id.
+Any session handling bugs could easily result in updating the wrong document or rejecting valid requests, so robust session and user ID management is essential when updating user-specific lists in the database.

 The database configuration was largely seamless owing to the detailed resources provided by MongoDb for the deployment of MongoDb atlas in projects.